QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 **Murphy's Law**: "Anything that can go wrong will go wrong.".
-Don't think "xxx won't do that" and skip some code, because "xxx" will (calling a method using wrong parameters, ...).
+Don't think "xxx won't do that" and skip some code, because "xxx" will (calling a method using the wrongs parameters, ...).

 **Do The Simplest Thing That Could Possibly Work**:
 Simply write as little as